Building Names: Refer to the Art Building — not CVAD Building — and Art Annex — not CVAD 2.

 UNTCVAD YouTube

 Note: Did you know?
-On average, videos with captions increase in watch time compared to videos that don’t have them.
+On average, videos with captions tend to increase watch time compared to those without them.
 Adding captions to your videos expands your reach to a wider audience, allowing more viewers to access and enjoy your content, from those who are deaf or hard of hearing to those who prefer to watch with no or low volume.
 Source: YouTube: Add Subtitles and Captions

 Do you need help transcribing speech to text?
-Try an app, such as Rev.com.
+Email CVAD Marketing, cvad.Marketing@unt.edu, to have it done for you.